LJIsak/hw-mom/README.md

 Just install bro.

 ## Limitations
-- GPU metrics currently only supported on NVIDIA GPUs.
+- GPU metrics currently only supports NVIDIA GPUs.
-- CPU temperature and fan speed currenyly not supported on Windows.
+- CPU temperature and fan speed currently not supported on Windows.

 # How to create a layout